-Across your three years of study, you will be assessed by coursework essays, but you may also be asked to do assessed presentations, develop learning journals and blogs, write critical/creative work, and undertake research projects.
-Depending on your module choices you may be assessed through practical group work (with accompanying written documentation) in film, theatre or television.
+Across your three years of study, you will be assessed by coursework essays, but you may also be asked to do assessed presentations, develop learning journals or blogswrite critical/creative work, and undertake research projects.
+Depending on your module choices you may be assessed through practical group work (and accompanying written documentation) in film, theatre and/or television.
 Detailed guidance will be given for assessment methods and you will be given module-specific marking criteria for each module.